Dee Williams (American football)

-Desmond Zy'ion "Dee" Williams (born December 6, 1999) is an American professional football cornerback and return specialist for the Cleveland Browns of the National Football League (NFL).
+Desmond Zy'ion "Dee" Williams (born December 6, 1999) is an American professional football cornerback and return specialist.
 He played college football for the East Central Community College Warriors and the Tennessee Volunteers.
 He previously played for the Seattle Seahawks.

 Early life

 Williams attended high school at Mary Persons.
 Williams decided to commit to play college football at East Central Community College.

 College career

 East Central CC

 During Williams three year career at East Central CC, he totaled 103 tackles and 13 interceptions.

 Tennessee

 Coming out of JUCO, Williams decided to commit to play Division I football for the Tennessee Volunteers.
 During the 2022 season, Williams notched five tackles, a forced fumble, while also returning 15 punts for 281 yards and a touchdown.
 In week seven of the 2023 season, Williams returned a punt for a touchdown to help the Volunteers beat Texas A&M 20-13.
 Mid way through the 2023 season, Williams made the shift from playing defensive back to wide receiver for Tennessee.
 In his first game at receiver, Williams hauled in one reception for 11 yards in a win over UConn Huskies.
 During the 2023 season, Williams made two catches for ten yards, two tackles, and returned 20 punts for 259 yards and a touchdown.